timothymcmackin/public-api-javascript-sdk/README.md

 The Shutterstock public API provides access to Shutterstock's library of media, as well as information about customers' accounts and the contributors that provide the media.
 This SDK provides classes for JavaScript and Node.js that you can use to access the API from your applications.
 These classes call the API in the same way that direct REST calls do.
-You can use this SDK to search for media, get information about media and about collections, and (with full API access) license and download media.
+You can use this SDK to search for media, get information about media and about collections, and (if your subscription permits) license and download media.
 This is the official SDK provided by Shutterstock for its API.

-- API version: 1.0.0
+- API version: 1.0.4

 ## References